Minerva Pool Walking Track in Dharawal National Park

 Minerva Pool is culturally significant to the Dharawal traditional owners

-Visitors are welcome to explore this beautiful spot in Dharawal National Park but are also expected to respect its cultural significance.
+While visitors are welcome to explore this beautiful spot in Dharawal National Park, respecting its cultural importance is essential.

 If you do decide to go for a swim in Minerva Pool, please keep the following in mind: